Apoorva Sagodharargal (1949 film): Soundtrack

-Remakes

-Table of Apoorva Sagodharargal and its other versions:

 Release and reception

 Apoorva Sagodharargal was released on 21 October 1949.
 The film was a major success both at the box-office and with the critics.
 Dhananjayan praised M. K. Radha's acting as "finest and best in his career" and appreciated director Acharya for "bringing out the best performance from everyone and presenting an entertaining and engaging film".
 Randor Guy of The Hindu wrote that the film "is remembered for the excellent performances of Bhanumathi and Nagendra Rao, and for the music".
-The film was remade in Telugu as Apoorva Sahodarulu, with Radha reprising the character.
-It was also remade in Hindi as Nishan with Ranjan.
+The film was simultaneously shot in Telugu as Apoorva Sahodarulu, with Radha reprising the character.
+It was also remade in Hindi as Nishan with Ranjan replacing Radha.
 Bhanumathi was the lead actress for all the three versions.

 Legacy

 The film introduced the concept of identical twins and their feelings and eventually became a trendsetter for similar themes.
-Later, the 1999 film Vaali, starring Ajithkumar also had a similar concept.
+Later, the 1999 film Vaalee, starring Ajith Kumar also had a similar concept.